parisimaa/Data_Analysis_CES/README.md

 </p>

 \
-Examination of Computer, Engineering, and Science Occupations in the United States utilizing the [IPUMS USA Dataset](https://usa.ipums.org/usa/)
-.
-Our study delves into employment patterns across diverse occupational categories within four key domains: diversity, employment trends, education, and industry over the American Community Survey (ACS) 5-year period from 2017 to 2021.
+Examination of Computer, Engineering, and Science Occupations in the United States using the IPUMS USA Dataset.
+This study explores employment patterns across various occupational categories in four key domains: diversity, employment trends, education, and industry, over the American Community Survey (ACS) 5-year period from 2017 to 2021.
+Utilized Tableau Prep Builder for data cleaning and Tableau for data visualization and analysis, enhancing the clarity and effectiveness of our findings.

 1. Diversity: gender and age, ethnicity and race